WANG-lp/low-latency-log/README.md

 The following optimizations are in progress:
 - Optimize std `format!`.
 - Improve `ufmt` to provide more types of formatting support (e.g., floating-point types).
-- Support custom format types, as currently fastlog outputs fixed time and log formats.
+- Support custom format types, as currently low_latency_log outputs fixed time and log formats.
 - Optimize performance when use the `log` crate

-## Fastlog is Heavily Inspired by the Following Projects
+## low_latency_log is Heavily Inspired by the Following Projects

 * [`logflume`](https://github.com/SBentley/logflume)
 * [`quill`](https://github.com/odygrd/quill)